OmarSolimanDev/Deploying-CI-CD-On-Kubernetes-cluster-Using-Terraform/README.md

 ## Project's Description

-- Project aim is to build a full CI/CD pipeline on GKE cluster
+- Project aim is to build a full CI/CD pipeline on a GKE cluster
 - Building a docker image from a nodejs application
 - Using Dockerhub as our image repository to push the image to it
 - Deploying the python application on a GKE cluster